davenquinn/Thesis/text/introduction.md

 provide a window into the systems and processes that operated throughout the past.
 Their properties capture information about their formation environment, and these vignettes can be used to test the applicability of mechanistic and theoretical frameworks for global change.
-Th

 There are two major aspects of this approach that must be unified.
 First, detailed observations of key features of the geologic system must